 I printed some Greek designs, Hecate's wheel symbol, etc. from the internet, and used carbon paper to transfer the design to the outside of the box.
 I then traced over these with 'puffy paint' to give it texture.
 I let it dry for a day.

 I then brushed Elmer's glue all over the top.
-I took a long sheet of heavy duty foil and covered the top (I crinkled it slightly to create some texture).
+I took a long sheet of heavy-duty foil and covered the top (I crinkled it slightly to create some texture).
 I also covered the bottom with a sheet of foil.
 I used my trusty craft knife to cut around the latches.

 I rubbed the foil well so the puffy paint would create impressions of my designs.
 To bring the designs out even more, I brushed black acrylic paint all over the foiled surface.
 After it dried, I wiped away most of the dry paint with a paper towel.
 This allowed all the raised areas to shine, while the creases and crevices stayed dark.
 This not only gives it a wonderful 'antique' look, but it creates contrast and really made the designs pop.

 I added ribbon stoppers to the box to prevent the hinge from letting it swing all the way open.
 That way my box would retain a nice L-shape when open.
-I simply cut red ribbon to the appropriate length while propping up the box, glued and stapled it into place on each side.
+I simply cut a red ribbon to the appropriate length while propping up the box, glued, and stapled it into place on each side.

 I finished off the whole thing with a nice couple of coatings of clear, uv-protective acrylic sealer.

 What to Put In It

 Now that you've got the container all made, it's time to make it your shrine.
 If you like, you can perform a ritual to consecrate it, and consecrate all the items you put inside.